Open /ir workspace

 Not a generic transcription app hoping doctors will use it.
 A voice system designed around procedure-specific documentation — your procedures, your vocabulary, your templates.
 With an insurance defense layer that fights the denial before it happens.
 Purpose-built integration, not a feature checklist.

-IR Templates
+Live Templates

 3.45%